harryt04/portfolio/wiki/family-pictures.md

 ## This page breaks down how to connect to the Thomas family pictures and home videos server.

 This server is used for backup purposes.
 All pictures are redundantly stored on multiple hard drives so data can be recovered in the event of a hard drive failure.
-Additionally, pictures stored on this server are backed up to my plex server computer, so that in the event of a natural disaster or a basement flood, the pictures can be recovered from the off-site backup machine.
+Additionally, pictures stored on this server are backed up to my plex server computer, so that in the event of a natural disaster or a flooded basement, the pictures can be recovered from the off-site backup machine.

+I lost 6 months of pictures from my mission due to SD card corruption.
+I will never make this mistake again.
+Follow this wiki and store your pictures in this folder, and your pictures will never corrupt either.

 ## You MUST be connected to the home wifi "Thomashack" in order to connect to this folder share.
 This is not accessible outside of our home network.